 Exponential Functions, Logarithms & Their Derivatives

-- Radioactive decay: scientists use exponential decay to date ancient fossils
+- Radioactive decay: scientists use exponential decay to date ancient fossils.

 Topics Covered